bflaven/ia_usages/ia_video_editing_faiss_compare_keywords/_prompt/prompt_illustration_fun_usecase_prompt.md

 Conclusion:
 Gender fluidity indeed exists as experienced by many individuals around the world.
 It's validated by personal testimonies, cultural practices, psychological understanding, and increasingly by legal and societal recognition.
 Like all aspects of identity, it's subjective and personal, requiring respect and understanding from society.
 The existence of gender fluidity challenges us to broaden our understanding of what gender means, pushing for a more inclusive view of human identity.

+## PROMPT_4
+Do you think going to Mars is feasible and may save humanity?